camilleganzin/fancychat/README.md

 # fancychat
-*AngularJS chat with two conversation windows*
+*_AngularJS chat with two conversation windows_*

 This chat allow to talk from a window or an other, seeing all messages.
+Develop in mobile first, it's available on every devices.

 It can be served on localhost with Gulp.
 In the terminal, do the 'gulp watch' command line.